semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of Jun 14, 2021
 **(New) Offboarding page**
-You can now access new offboarding page that will appear when trying to remove the user that is a project owner.
+You can now access new offboarding page that will appear when trying to remove the project owner.
 On this page you can:

-- See the list of all project user is the owner of
+- See the list of all projects that a given user is the owner of
 - Remove the project
 - Transfer the project to yourself